This bulletin was updated January 29, 2026, to reflect the announcement of an electricity transmission line expansion for Toronto.

 Successful TSF proponents will be awarded partial contracts for a yet-to-be-determined number of years following commercial operation, after which time the existing utility rate regulation mechanism administered by the Ontario Energy Board (OEB) will apply.

-The partial contract is intended to control costs pertaining to project design and construction, including the creation of a maximum initial rate base for OEB rate regulation based on a fixed lifetime operations and maintenance (O&M) plan.
+The partial contract is intended to control costs pertaining to project design, development and construction, including the creation of a maximum initial rate base for OEB rate regulation based on a fixed lifetime operations and maintenance (O&M) plan.
 The transmitter will be required to submit prescribed amounts for review by way of a cost-of-service application to the OEB.
 The transmitter’s revenue requirement, including some or all post-COD revenue, would be fixed via IESO contract and incorporated into the Uniform Transmission Rates (UTRs).
 Following IESO contract expiration, typical OEB rate regulation would apply subjecting all cost components for review and incorporation into the UTRs.

 This blended revenue structure (contract + rate regulation) appears to aim to strike a balance between fostering competitive economic growth on the one hand and relative long-term stability on the other hand.
 Competition can help maintain downward pressure on price while rate regulation can attract requisite large scale capital investment.